-Prior to the assessment we require that pre-assessment questionnaires are completed by you, and by teachers who know your child best at school, to ensure that an ASD assessment is the most appropriate assessment for your child.
+Prior to the assessment, we will ask that some pre-assessment questionnaires are completed by you, and by teachers who know your child best at school.
+These questonnaires ask about your current concerns, social skills and behavioural difficulties, and will ensure that an ASD assessment is the most appropriate assessment for your child.

 Our Gold-Standard Assessment Appointment

-An appointment with a Senior Clinical Psychologist is offered at the CAYP Psychology clinic, lasting approximately 90 minutes.
-This involves standardised observation and interview tools called the ADOS-2 and 3di.
-These involve detailed conversation and engaging and stimulating activities to explore how your child sees the world, and will assess for any additional mental health concerns.
-An additional cognitive assessment of your child’s intellectual functioning can be requested and arranged.
+We will meet together for approximately 90 minutes.
+This meeting involves a standardised observation and intervie, using the most up-to-date and evidence-based tools, called the ADOS-2 and 3di.
+These tools involve detailed conversations and engaging and stimulating activities to explore how your child sees the world.
+We will also assess for any additional mental health concerns and neurodevelopmental difficulties, such as ADHD.
+An additional cognitive assessment of your child’s intellectual functioning can be completed.
 We recognise that children may feel anxious about this process.
 A flexible approach, allowing time to build rapport and ensuring your child feels safe during the assessment is our priority.

 Formulation and Discussion